 - Backcountry and Group Camping: $9.80 per reservation; $5.80 cancellation

 Camping is your best bet in the park.
 Reservations and detailed information can be found through the National Parks Canada Campground Reservation Service.
-To reserve a campsite in the park, check online or call 1-877-737-3783.
-If you are calling from abroad, the international number can be found online.
+To reserve a campsite in the park, check online.
+If you are calling from abroad, the international number can be found on the website.

 - Georgian Bay Islands National Park of Canada